Yousef-Alkattan/Synchrounous-FIFO-Verification-UVM/README.md

 ### 1. Project Reports

 - `Yousef_Alkattan_Project2_sv7....`:
-  Likely a backup or exported version of the project or design.
-Consider renaming or organizing.
+  Includes all codes & Simulation Waveforms

 ---

 ### 2. RTL & Test Top

 - `FIFO.sv`:
-  The RTL design of the FIFO module under test.
+  The RTL design of the FIFO module under test & also includes Assertions.

 - `FIFO2_top.sv`:
   Top-level testbench module that instantiates the DUT, interface, and connects the UVM environment.